 As a visitor to the Preserve you are required to follow certain rules designed to ensure the health and safety of everyone and to promote a pleasant and rewarding backcountry experience.
-We all have a responsibility to respect the environment, therefore, leave no trace of your passing.
+We all have a responsibility to respect the environment.

 - Try to avoid wet or muddy roads.
 Save them for dry times.